kimberscott/looking-time-parameters/README.md

 4. Install requirements:
   `pip install -r requirements.txt`

+### Use

+The script `preprocess_data.py` performs all data preprocessing that was conducted on the data after acquiring from labs, and before other analysis using R.

 ### Data

-For now, data is being stored separately due to inclusion of personal information (birthdates).
+For now, data is being stored separately due to inclusion of personal information (birthdates computable) and/or it not being ours.